launchdarkly/api-client-go/README.md

 > ### This feature is in beta
 >
 > To use this feature, pass in a header including the `LD-API-Version` key with value set to `beta`.
 Use this header with each call.
-To learn more, read [Beta resources](/#section/Beta-resources).
+To learn more, read [Beta resources](/#section/Overview/Beta-resources).
+>
+> Resources that are in beta are still undergoing testing and development.
+They may change without notice, including becoming backwards incompatible.

 ### Using beta resources

 To use a beta resource, you must include a header in the request.
-If you call a beta resource without this header, you'll receive a `403` response.
+If you call a beta resource without this header, you receive a `403` response.

 Use this header: